ballerina-platform/module-ballerinax-salesforce/examples/apex_rest_api_usecases/create_case/README.md

-# Use APEX API
+# Use APEX REST API

-This example demonstrates how to invoke Bulk v2 API of Salesforce.
+This example demonstrates how to invoke APEX REST API of Salesforce.

 ## Prerequisites